 FocusCalm vs. The Competition

-algorithms and training efficacy won’t be there.
+If the raw EEG signal isn’t accurate, the algorithms and training efficacy won’t be accurate.
 We have 3rd party lab testing showing FocusCalm’s raw EEG signal has a > 95% correlation match with a 16-channel g.tec nautilus with EEG cap.

 Your brain's frequency band are useful in some applications.
 But we achieve far greater accuracy with machine learning.
 Rather than looking at just a few frequencies, FocusCalm tracks more than 1000 features in the raw signal to quantify cognitive workload.

 The most correlated bands to our algorithm are alpha and theta while the algorithm is taking information from the whole signal.
 Because the sensors are at Fp1, Fp2, and Fpz and we’re training users to enter a state of calm relaxation, existing literature indicates positive correlation.

 Peer-reviewed publications from universities are under review and we’ve published whitepapers on studies with adults and students...We're constantly working with our partners on new studies.
 Additionally, our training content and methods are based on fMRI studies done with F1 drivers, expert meditators, and sports psychologists.